MayInstitute/MayInstitute2017/Program3_Intro stat in R/03-rstats.md

 ##
 ## 	Welch Two Sample t-test
 ##
-## data:  oneproteindata.condition12$Log2Intensity by oneproteindata.condition12$Condition
+## data:  Log2Intensity by Condition
 ## t = 2.0608, df = 3.4001, p-value = 0.1206
 ## alternative hypothesis: true difference in means is not equal to 0
 ## 95 percent confidence interval: